This topic describes how to configure a workbook on the workbook editing page.

 For more information, see Insert a dataset table.

-Free-form cell
+Free-layout cell

-Pivot table: Insert a pivot table into the workbook.
+Pivot table: Insert a pivot table.

-For more information, see Insert a Pivot Table.
+For more information, see Insert a pivot table.

 Chart: Insert a chart into the workbook.